|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17149|

 WW1 Centenary - Mole Valley Remembrance

-Mole Valley District Council (MVDC) is planning to support those looking to host First World War heritage events in the district across the next four years.
+Mole Valley District Council (MVDC) is undergoing plans to support those looking to host First World War heritage events in the district across during 2014-2018.

-The Partnerships and Communities team is developing a programme of events to mark the centenary of the First World War.
+The Community Safety and Wellbeing team is developing a programme of events to mark the centenary of the First World War.
 This programme will be an integration of community group involvement, national initiatives and partnership projects enabling people of all ages to reflect in their own way.
-If you are hosting an event and would like to display it on the MVDC website, or have any queries about how you can promote it further, email email@example.com.

 Poppy display at The Bridge Youth Centre